zorroforever/ishigawa/docs/user-guide/introduction.md

 Finally, your devices need to have access to APNS, a service run by Apple.
 This is not negotiable if you plan on using MDM.
 For a full description of APNS requirements, see https://support.apple.com/en-us/HT203609.
+Apple also documents network requirements for devices connecting to the DEP services: https://support.apple.com/en-us/HT207516

 # Operating